ShimraHazmi/423ChessNUIGame/README.md

 ## Setup & Running

 ### Prerequisites
-- Discrete GPU prefered, but as it is ran locally with the base model, your laptop should run it fine unless it is garbage
+- Discrete GPU prefered, but as it is ran locally with the base model, your laptop should run it fine.
 - VsCode if available
 - Python 3.x, Vscode python extension recommended as well
 - Node.js